FastClap/fastclap-backend/README.md

 **Copy this file and rename it as `.env`**

 You can see that three fields are empty (`POSTGRES_USER`, `POSTGRES_PASSWORD` and `POSTGRES_DB`).
-Put your database superuser credentials in the `.env` file.
+Choose your database superuser credentials and write them in the `.env` file.
 (They must be kept warn !)

 And now, let's run the Docker containers :
 ```bash
 docker-compose --profile all up
 ```

+If you have any error (especially already in use error), delete all your containers, images and volumes ([Docker documentation](https://docs.docker.com/engine/reference/commandline/rm/)) and stop running postgresql services.
 ### Usage

 **[COMING SOON]** You can access the platform by this link :  [http://localhost:3000/](http://localhost:3000/)